11 top tips for visiting Dublin on a budget

 Ireland’s main international airport is in Dublin, so the city benefits from global connectivity.
 With Dublin being the home and hub of budget carrier Ryanair, there are always cheap ways to get here by air from Europe.
 Aer Lingus often offers deals and flash sales on its many transatlantic routes.

 Unfortunately, the island of Ireland has no direct connections by rail to mainland Europe or the UK, but train travel can be combined with a ferry across the Irish Sea.
-Irish Ferries offer a special "RailSail" fare on the Holyhead to Dublin route which includes onward train travel, from as little as €45 per person each way.
-Stena Line also operates on the Holyhead to Dublin route, while Irish Ferries connect Dublin to Cherbourg in France for both foot and car passengers.
+Irish Ferries offers a special "RailSail" fare on the Holyhead to Dublin route that includes onward train travel, from as little as €45 per person each way.
+Stena Line also operates on the Holyhead to Dublin route, while Irish Ferries connects Dublin to Cherbourg in France for both foot and car passengers.
 Look for deals on both carriers.

 2. Consider spring or late summer instead of peak season

-The shoulder season in Dublin, from late August to October, can also be the best time to visit, weather-wise.
+The shoulder season, from late August to October, can also be the best time to visit Dublin, weather-wise.
 September, when the schools resume after the summer break, usually offers the best value for tourists.
 Peak times to visit the city include St Patrick’s Day in mid-March and the lead-up to Christmas in December; come either before or after these holidays (so in February, April, November or January) to help your euros go further.

 3. Get world-class views for the price of a train ticket